Developer docs

 Round-trip check

-Point the client library at a local server, authenticate, then run one cycle through the API.
+Point your client at a local server, authenticate, then run one cycle through the API.
 Assert equality at the end.

 # against a local instance

-1. authenticate # SRP (P + SK) or machine auth → session
+1. authenticate # SRP (P + SK) or machine auth → token

 2. plaintext = random bytes